JaneliaSciComp/jacs-storage/README.md

 ### Environment

-The local development requires a local MongoDB instance so that it can run the integration tests or it requires a java properties file that overrides the MongoDB connection settings and then set up JACSSTORAGE_CONFIG_TEST environment variable to point to the config file, e.g.
+The development environment requires access to our development MongoDB instance running on dev-mongodb in order to run the integration tests.
+If you are already inside Janelia that is not a problem - since you automatically have access to it, otherwise you may have to be on VPN in order to access it.
+Another option is to use any other MongoDB instance and write a java properties file that overrides the MongoDB settings.
+Then set up the environment variables - JACSSTORAGE_CONFIG for production and JACSSTORAGE_CONFIG_TEST for build to point to it, e.g.

 ```
 mkdir local
 cat <<EOF > local/myConfig.properties
-MongoDB.ConnectionURL=mongodb://dev-mongodb:27017
-MongoDB.Database=${user.name}_jacsstorage_test
+MongoDB.ConnectionURL=mongodb://myusername:mypassword@localhost:27017/?authSource=db1
 EOF
+export JACSSTORAGE_CONFIG=$PWD/local/myConfig.properties
 export JACSSTORAGE_CONFIG_TEST=$PWD/local/myConfig.properties
 ```